emrecaliskan/matic-docs/docs/pos/heimdall/modules/Topup.md

 ---
 id: topup
 title: Topup
-description: "An amount which will be used to pay fees on Heimdall chain."
+description: An amount which will be used to pay fees on Heimdall chain
 keywords:
   - docs
   - matic
+  - topup
+  - fees
+  - heimdall
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-## Overview
+# **Topup**

 Heimdall Topup is an amount which will be used to pay fees on Heimdall chain.

-There are two ways to topup your account.
+There are two ways to topup your account:

-1. When new validator joins, they can mention a `topup` amount as top-up in addition to the staked amount, which will be moved as balance on Heimdall chain to pays fees on Heimdall
+1. When new validator joins, they can mention a `topup` amount as top-up in addition to the staked amount, which will be moved as balance on Heimdall chain to pays fees on Heimdall.
-2. A user can directly call the top-up function on the staking smart contract on Ethereum to increase top-up balance on Heimdall
+2. A user can directly call the top-up function on the staking smart contract on Ethereum to increase top-up balance on Heimdall.

-## Messages
+## **Messages**

-### MsgTopup
+### **MsgTopup**

 `MsgTopup` transaction is responsible for minting balance to an address on Heimdall based on Ethereum chain's `TopUpEvent` on staking manager contract.